 Although Marketo doesn't provide a built-in CRM module, their product was built using the Salesforce platform, meaning they offer some of the best and most innovative Salesforce integrations in the industry.
 They also provide native integrations for CRM leaders, Microsoft Dynamics and SAP, so marketers aren't losing out by choosing this platform.

 HubSpot, on the other hand, is a CRM platform through-and-through and can integrate with popular systems including Salesforce, SugarCRM, Microsoft Dynamics, Zoho and more.

 A snapshot of HubSpot's range of integrations

 A marketing automation solution that doesn't provide data analytics tools is a little more than a robot.
-They might have lots of fancy tools that provide smooth user experience but if you can't see what aspects of your strategy are working and what are not, there's little point.
+They might have lots of fancy tools that provide smooth user experience but if you can't see what aspects of your strategy are working and what aren’t, there's little point.

 HubSpot's built-in analytics tool allows you to analyse your website's performance using key metrics and track your marketing funnel all the way from acquisition to close among other features.
-And better yet, you can access all of this from a single dashboard, making it simple for you to become a data-driven marketer who can make smarter marketing decisions.
+Better yet, you can access all of this from a single dashboard, making it simple for you to become a data-driven marketer who can make smarter marketing decisions.

 How to access HubSpot's web analytics dashboard.
 Image credit

 Both come with their own sets of remarkable features, some which overlap and some which are clearly distinctive.
-They are designed to automate and optimise your online content so you can carry out your inbound marketing strategies more efficiently and effectively.
+They're designed to automate and optimise your online content so you can carry out your inbound marketing strategies more efficiently and effectively.

 Knowing which marketing automation platform is right for you will go a long way but HubSpot and Marketo aren't the only choices you have.
-Download our FREE Marketing Automation Comparison Guide which covers HubSpot, Marketo, InfusionSoft or Pardot so you can see which is best suited for your business needs.
+Download our FREE Marketing Automation Comparison Guide which covers HubSpot, Marketo, InfusionSoft and Pardot so you can see which is best suited for your business needs.